Tom Paulin: Work

-From 1972 to 1994, he worked at the University of Nottingham, first as a lecturer and then as a Reader of Poetry.
-In 1977, he won the Somerset Maugham prize for his poetry collection A State of Justice and later established his reputation as a literary critic with work such as Minotaur: Poetry and the Nation State (1992).
-He has championed the work of literary and social critic William Hazlitt and has taken part in a campaign which succeeded in having Hazlitt's gravestone refurbished.
+From 1972 to 1994 he worked at the University of Nottingham, first as a lecturer and then as a Reader of Poetry.
+In 1977 he won the Somerset Maugham Prize for his poetry collection A State of Justice and later became a literary critic with work such as Minotaur: Poetry and the Nation State (1992).
+He has championed the work of William Hazlitt and took part in the campaign which succeeded in having Hazlitt's gravestone refurbished.

 Paulin is considered to be among a group of writers from a Unionist background "who have attempted to recover the radical Protestant republican heritage of the eighteenth century to challenge orthodox concepts" of Northern Irish Protestant identity.
-His passionate arguments and desire for a political poetry hails from the influence of John Milton, according to critic Jonathan Hufstader, though his outrage "often consumes itself in congested anger".
+His passionate arguments and desire for a political poetry reflect the influence of John Milton, according to critic Jonathan Hufstader, though his outrage "often consumes itself in congested anger".

 Paulin is most widely known in Britain for his appearances on the late-night BBC arts programmes The Late Show, Late Review and Newsnight Review.

-Following the success of the Field Day Theatre Company's tour of Brian Friel's play Translations in late 1980, the two founding directors (Friel and Stephen Rea) decided to make Field Day a permanent enterprise.
-Thus, to qualify for financial support from both the Northern Irish and the Irish governments, they expanded the governing board from the original two members to six: Friel, Rea, Paulin, Seamus Deane, Seamus Heaney and David Hammond.
+Following the success of the Field Day Theatre Company's tour of Brian Friel's play Translations in late 1980, the two founding directors, Friel and Stephen Rea, decided to make Field Day a permanent enterprise.
+To qualify for financial support from both the Northern Ireland and the Irish governments, they expanded the governing board from the original two members to six: Friel, Rea, Paulin, Seamus Deane, Seamus Heaney and David Hammond.